nus-cs2103-AY2223S1/ip/docs/README.md

 - deadline tasks: `deadline dummyDeadline /by 2022-09-10 2215`

 <details><summary><mark>Tips!</mark></summary>
 Please follow the format shown above!
 Every first word in the input line is a command.
-(Case sensitve) The second section of the input line is the tasks detail.
+(Case-sensitive) The second section of the input line is the tasks detail.
 The third section after /at and /by is the date and time of the task.
 Please follow the format.(YYYY-MM-DD HHmm)
 </details>